KajalKumari16/KajalKumari16/README.md

 - 👋 Hi, I’m Kajal.
 - 👀 I’m interested in innovation, building something of my own🤩
-- 🌱 I’m currently learning flask (python) for backend of app development.
+- 🌱 I’m currently Automating things.
 - 🙎‍♀️ first ever participation on SSOC open souce
 - 📫 Reach me via LinkedIn or Mails...
 - ⚡ Fun fact: only thing I like about engineering is "IT GIVES YOU THE POWER TO INNOVATE."✨⛳🫡